Ranipet district

 Ranipet district is one of the 38 districts of Tamil Nadu, India, formed by trifurcating Vellore district.
-The Government of Tamil Nadu has announced its proposal on 15 August 2019, together with Tirupattur district.
-However, it was officially declared on 28 November 2019 by Tamil Nadu Government.
-The town of Ranipet would serve as the district headquarters.
+The Government of Tamil Nadu announced its proposal on 15 August 2019, together with Tirupattur district, and it was officially declared on 28 November 2019 by Tamil Nadu Government.
+The town of Ranipet is the district headquarters.

 Geography

 The district shares borders with districts of Vellore on the west, Kanchipuram on the east, Tiruvannamalai on the south and Thiruvallur on the northeast.

 River Palar passes along the district bordering Ranipet and Arcot towns.
 The largest taluk and town in the district is Arakkonam.